chri3i/Tinvaak2/README.md

 ## Preamble

 Tinvaak is a list focused on revitalising and reworking SkyrimSE into an actual roleplaying game.
-Featuring a wide range of new mechanics including a fully reworked combat system courtesy of Engarde and SkySA, Settlement building, Reworked Alchemy, quests such as Wyrmstooth and the VenjHammet Suite, Survival mods, optional Khajiit Speak and many other elements.
+Featuring a wide range of new mechanics including a fully reworked combat system courtesy of Engarde and SkySA, Settlement building, Reworked Alchemy, quests such as Wyrmstooth and the VenjHammet Suite, Survival mods, optional Khajiit Speak, and many other elements.

-Version 2.0 has been completely rebuilt and reworked to provide the optimum performance, stability and experience.
-Get ready to improvise, adapt and survive your way through a revitalised worldspace.
+In version 2.0, Tinvakk has been completely rebuilt and reworked to provide excellent performance, stability, and overall gameplay experience.
+Get ready to improvise, adapt, and survive your way through a revitalised worldspace!

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 ## Creation Ethos

-The core element of T2 is roleplaying and having a D&D like feel with some witcher elements thrown in for good measure.
+The core element of T2 is roleplaying and having a D&D like feel with some Witcher elements thrown in for good measure.
 The essence of the feeling can be described as this:

 > "The Dragonborn may very well carry the day, but to this uncaring realm, you are just a mortal.
 Just another person in the worldspace to see and not necessarily interact with.
 As you advance, weapons drawn, you hesitate, unsure if you can really do this.
-That tiny bit of uncertainty, that small voice of doubt.
-It's amplified and ever present."
+That tiny bit of uncertainty, that small voice of doubt: It's amplified and ever present."

 Do not expect vanilla gameplay.
 Many aspects have been changed from the original game.
 This list is **not recommended** if this is your first time playing Skyrim.

-**Please read the ReadMe in Full.
-The installation process is not completed once you have finished the Wabbajack installation.**
+**Please read the ReadMe in full.
+The installation process is NOT completed after you finished the Wabbajack installation.**

 ## System Requirements

-2.0 of Tinvaak has been tested on a variety of machines to help better understand the system requirements of the list.
+Tinvaak 2.0 has been tested on a variety of machines to help better understand the system requirements of the list.
 It is aimed at higher tier machines in terms of system requirements.

  - *NOTE: T2 is **very** graphically demanding so it is highly recommended to be installed on a SSD and that you have at least 16GB of RAM.
-It may be possible to run on lower spec systems, however these specs are the recommended ones.*
+It may be possible to run on lower spec systems; however, the specs listed below are the recommended ones.*

 Recommended Specs for 1080p:

 - 2nd Gen Ryzen (2800x) / 7th Gen Intel i5 or better
 - 16GB Ram
 - SSD
-- 6GB GPU such as GTX 1660 Super or RX 5600xt minimum; 8GB GPU such as 5700xt or GTX 1080 recommended.
+- 6GB GPU such as GTX 1660 Super or RX 5600xt minimum; 8GB GPU such as 5700xt or GTX 1070 recommended.

 Recommended Specs for 1440p:

 - 3rd Gen Ryzen (3600) / 9th Gen Intel i5 or better
 - 32GB Ram
 - NVME SSD
-- 8GB GPU such as RTX 2080 or RX 6700XT minimum; 10GB+ GPU such as RTX 3080TI or RX 6800 recommended.
+- 8GB GPU such as RTX 2080 or RX 6700XT minimum; 10GB+ GPU such as RTX 3080 or RX 6800 XT recommended.

 I run the list at an average of locked 60fps with a few dips here and there at 1440p on the following specs: